zasshuwu/nogamioka/public/anh-resume.md

 ### IT Technician L2 &mdash; Part-time (3/2021 &mdash; now)

 [Academic IT Services, Concordia University.](https://www.concordia.ca/ginacody/aits.html)

+> I.T. organization specialized in developing and servicing information systems for the Engineering and Computer Science school.

 -   Offer frontline support to the customers in terms of utilizing the IT infrastructures, services, and resources at Concordia.
 -   Investigate complicate issues regarding physical systems, networking, internal accounts, and access controls to resolve or to escalate to SysAdmins and NetAdmins.